csbridge/csbridge2020/templates/en/resources/general-info.md

     <li>If you are having trouble with the course or do not understand something that is communicated, please let us know about it so we can help.</li>
 </ul>
 <p>
     Lastly, please be considerate.
 These are tough times for many, so please help your classmates and teachers out.
 CS Bridge is a learning experience free of unacceptable behavior.
 Bullying and other activities that have the potential to harm other participants is not allowed and will not be tolerated.
-Remember, your personal integrity is more important than running a program!
+CS Bridge and the community we create is a place all students should feel welcome in.
 </p>
 <p>
 </p>